gwhitehawk/static-blog/README.md

 static-blog
 ===========

-Simple static blog (edit source files, then regenerate all blog pages with each update).
+Simple static blog in python (edit source files, then regenerate all blog pages with each update).